Monthly Archives: July 2010

 Studies show that even very young children have a rudimentary sense of justice.
 It is based on whether one person is hurting another.
 Researchers showed babies a figure struggling to climb.
 One figure tried to help it and another tried to hinder it.
 Babies as young as six months old preferred the helper over the hinderer.
 Eight-month-olds preferred those who punished a hinderer over those who were nice to it.

-When I voice my problems with certain matters, like honor killings, in which girls are killed by their families to remove the stain of sexual impurity that stems from being with a male without chaperone, having sex outside of marriage, or being raped, I’m sometimes told: You can’t judge one culture by another.
+When I take issue with matters like “honor killings” in which girls are murdered by their families to remove the stain of sexual impurity — which stems from being with a male without chaperone, having sex outside of marriage, or being raped, I’m sometimes told: You can’t judge one culture by another.
 You’re imposing Western values.
 You’ve simply internalized your own culture.

 Yet these women are harmed in the worst way by the murders.
 And did women have equal voice in creating a culture that punishes them more than men?